Thursday, September 12, 2024

 Over in the USSR, Nikita Khrushchev was elected leader.
 He replaced Stalin who died.
 Khrushchev tried to reform by denouncing Stalin's totalitarian policies at the 20th Party Congress and released millions of political prisoners.
 He tried to present a new image to the world but the invasion of Hungary by Warsaw Pact tanks in November 1956 ended that.

 Years later, the two met in Vienna as the leaders of their two nations.
-They went head to head in the Cuban Missile Crisis in October 1962.
+They went head-to-head in the Cuban Missile Crisis in October 1962.

 They had something to cheer about on this day in 1953!
 Wonder if anyone reminded them about it?